Last night, ElMarko and I

 Muscadet with fresh oysters and Vouvray with strong cheese.
 When leaning

-towards red, he went for lighter wines like
+towards red, he went for lighter wines like Beaujolais

 Salvador Dali drank